Migrating an Yandex StoreDoc (Managed Service for MongoDB) cluster from 4.4 to 6.0

 - If you disabled unique indexes in the source database, enable them in the target database.

-- Transfer the load to the target cluster.
+- Switch the workload to the target cluster.

 - Deactivate the transfers and wait for their status to change to Stopped.